MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 |  | Same as above for additional 13 geographic regions |  |  |  |  |
 | Same as above for PROD environment |  |  |  |  |  |

 The MLOps process would provide a framework for the upscaled system that addressed the full lifecycle of the machine learning models.
 This framework includes development, testing, deployment, and monitoring that fulfills the needs of a classic CI/CD process and operation of the deployed machine learning system.
-However, it became evident that existing MLOps guidance has gaps because of its relative immaturity compared to DevOps.
+However, because of its relative immaturity compared to DevOps, it became evident that existing MLOps guidance had gaps.
 The project teams worked to fill in some of those gaps.
 They wanted to provide a functional process model that insures the viability of the upscaled machine learning solution.

 The MLOps process developed from this project made a significant real-world step to move MLOps to a higher level of maturity and viability.
 The new process is directly applicable to other machine learning projects.
-The CSE team has even taken their collective learnings to build a draft of an MLOps maturity model that anyone can apply to other machine learning projects.
+The CSE team has even taken their collective learnings to build a draft of an [MLOps maturity model](mlops-maturity-model.md) that anyone can apply to other machine learning projects.

 ### Technical scenario